lijesh010/RoadAccidentAnalysisProject/README.md

 ## Stakeholders
 The road accident dashboard is designed to provide insights to the following stakeholders:
-Ministry of Transport
+Ministry of Transport,
-Road Transport Department
+Road Transport Department,
-Police Force
+Police Force,
-Emergency Service Department
+Emergency Service Department,
-Road Safety Corps
+Road Safety Corps,
-Transport Operators
+Transport Operators,
-Traffic Management Agencies
+Traffic Management Agencies,
-Public
+Public,
-Media
+Media.
 These stakeholders can leverage the dashboard's insights to improve road safety measures, implement appropriate policies, and raise awareness about road accidents.